-The Alma Foundation was created by Alan Harman after a lengthy trip through South America with his family in 2008.
-He was deeply moved by the poverty and grace he experienced in remote indigenous communities in Southern Peru, and felt compelled to help in some way.
+The Alma Foundation was created by Alan Harman after a lengthy family trip through South America in 2008.
+He was deeply moved by the poverty and grace he experienced in remote indigenous communities in Southern Peru, and was inspired to help improve the quality of life there.

-After consulting development experts in Peru and Canada, he decided that investing in children’s education would provide the greatest opportunity to improve the quality of life over the long term in local communities.
+After consulting development experts in Peru and Canada, he decided that investing in early childhood education would provide the greatest opportunity to improve well-being over the long term.

-Since then the charity has grown significantly and has been profiled in the Globe and Mail, and Reader’s Digest.
+Alma has been profiled in the Globe and Mail, and Reader’s Digest.

 To learn a bit more about us, watch our video below.